Date: Saturday 2nd February 2019

-Altogether, in the church as a whole, our surveying teams recorded a total of 160 marks and took over 220 photographs, all of which have been catalogued and recorded in the report.
-All these, together with the recording sheets will be lodged with the Greater Manchester Historical Environment Register.
+Altogether, in the church as a whole, our surveying teams recorded a total of 160 marks and took over 220 photographs, all of which have been catalogued and recorded in the gazetteer.
+All these, together with the recording sheets will be sent to the North West Historic Graffiti Survey project and eventually (hopefully) lodged with the Greater Manchester Historical Environment Register.

 After a long summer’s distraction working on our many other projects, we finally got round to attempting to finish off our Historical Graffiti project at St Wilfrid’s.
 This was our third visit and the plan was to complete all the photography in the north west corner and the two chancel towers and possibly record and photograph the north tower door.
 On site today were Trevor, Andy, Dave North and Patrick (who joined us later in the morning).
 Re-identify the marks we had previously recorded took us a little while as we needed to ‘get our eyes in’ and sometimes, as before, new marks were discovered.
 Particularly difficult were the marks in the towers which seemed to be mainly on the back faces of the steps of the spiral stair cases.
 While Patrick and I busied ourselves identifying and photographing these marks, Andy and Dave did a great job recording the marks on the back of the left hand door.
 This was proving to be particularly difficult and a previous conversation with Carolanne (who unfortunately couldn’t attend) revealed that she had had a similar problem with a plastered wall which was also covered with overlapping marks.
 Her solution was to do the photograph first so that the marks could be unraveled afterwards.
 It was decided therefore that we would need another visit to finish the door properly on another occasion (Andy and Dave said they would like to volunteer for this task).
 In the meantime there was enough for me to be getting on with the report which will be made available to all members and hopefully not before too long.